So-Called Partitive Verbs – Not Always Partitive?

 Etsin uloskäynnin. | I searched for the exit. |

 That’s all for this article on so-called partitive verbs!
 I hope this article helps you gain a more nuanced view of how partitive verbs actually work!
-Let me know in the comments if you have any questions!
+Check out other related articles such as the following:

 In “Rakastin hänet kuoliaaksi” the object “hänet” does not experience any change: it is rather the subject “minä” who experiences it; nonetheless, the feeling expressed by the verb “rakastaa” comes to a natural end due to the experiencer’s death, hence the accusative since the “action” is completed.
 My, such a subtelty!